LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Scan contexts after the active context in document order.
 Do not wrap.
 - Skip contexts with no focus targets.
-- Require the destination to be exactly one canonical hierarchy level deeper.
-- When the active context is heading-backed H1–H5, also require the next authored heading rank, H(n+1).
-Semantic regions associated with headings use their inherited rank.
-This prevents an H2 command from entering an unrelated unheaded level-three context or an H4 merely because either appears first.
+- When the active context is heading-backed H1–H5, require the next authored heading level, H(n+1), regardless of its inferred structural-tree depth.
+  Semantic regions associated with headings use their inherited level.
+This prevents an H2 command from entering an unrelated unheaded context or an H4 merely because either appears first.
+- When the active context is unheaded, require the destination to be exactly one canonical structural hierarchy level deeper and unheaded.
 - Activate the first qualifying context and focus the first target in its flattened sequence.
 - H6 is the boundary for this page-forward heading fallback.
 It does not block a